In this section of Analytics, you will be able to monitor your real downloads and analyze other metrics to understand your user traffic.

 The more data we have, the more accurate our predictive curve will be for a given category in a given country.

-In order to understand which channel is driving the most app units, you can switch to the 'source' option
+In order to understand which channel is driving the most downloads, you can switch to the 'source' option

 The option Source will hide the competitors’ data and show the breakdown by the source of the main app’s downloads.
 As a reminder, Apple splits the traffic into five different sources: